 After receiving the audit assignment notification from the CAB Program Admin, make sure:

-- Audits can be conducted online using a web browser or offline using the ChainPoint mobile app, both can be used interchangeably.
+- Audits can be conducted online using a desktop or offline using the ChainPoint mobile app, and can be used interchangeably.

 - Throughout this documentation, the platforms are identified as desktop (online) or mobile (offline).